Twixes/matloka.com/_drafts/using-gpt-3-in-side-project.md

 ---
 layout: post
-title: Using GPT-3 in a Side Project - a Story
+title: Using GPT-3 in a side project
+lead: Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-date: 2021-10-12
+date: 2021-10-09
+ordinal: 1
 ---

-## Why

-Hey!
-I'm Michael.
 I'm Polish, a software engineer, a fan of Discord _and_ I enjoy building software tools in my free time.
 You'll surely be surprised then that I run a [Polish Discord bot called Somsiad](https://somsiad.net) ([open source, written in Python](https://github/com/Twixes/somsiad)), which is now used on well over 3 000 servers.
 It has a ton of features – they would be incredibly tedious to event list here.

 However, there's one ability it's always lacked: to chat.